 You crack your windshield.
 Full-coverage policies sometimes include glass coverage, which pays for damage to windshields, sunroofs, and windows.

-Though most states only have a minimum liability coverage requirement, if you lease or finance your vehicle your lender will likely require you to have full-coverage insurance.
+Though most states only have a minimum liability coverage requirement, if you lease or finance your vehicle, your lender will likely require you to have full-coverage insurance.
 Even if you purchase a new car outright, full coverage may still be worth the extra monthly cost to cover any damages.

-How to get cheaper car insurance
+How to get cheaper liability car insurance

 Car insurance companies consider numerous factors when setting premiums.
 Here are a few ways to secure lower rates: